AnanyaCoder/WMT22Submission_REUSE/README.md

 # WMT22Submission_REUSE
 ## README

 This contains the inputs for the metrics task at WMT 2022, both the main task ( from WMT general translation task) and the challenge sets subtask (created specifically to test MT metrics).
-Please score both.
-You can use the provided prepare_scores.py script to iterate over all files.

 The files can be found in two formats:
 - a text format, where one line corresponds to one segment.